 You might also like: Great Destination Weddings – That Haven’t Been Done to Death!

 On a Glacier

-When it comes to natural beauty, we’re not just talking out green spaces and dense forests.
+When it comes to natural beauty, we’re not just talking about green spaces and dense forests.
 For some people, the idea of getting married surrounded by a beautiful field of white and soaring mountains is just what the justice of the peace ordered.
-While not everyone’s idea of a good time, a glacier wedding offers couple the chance to set out on their lives together while humbled by the sheer expanse and power of nature.
+While not everyone’s idea of heaven, a glacier wedding offers couple the chance to set out on their lives together while humbled by the sheer expanse and power of nature.
 You can opt for a wedding in Juneau, Alaska and take a helicopter ride to a nearby glacier.
-Or, if you like the ideas of purple mountain majesty, but would rather skip the literal glacier underfoot, there’s also Glacier National Park in Montana.
+And since it’s your special day, there’s no need to resist the urge to do your best Elsa imitation and belt out “Let It Go.”
+Or, if you like the idea of purple mountain majesty, but would rather skip the literal glacier underfoot, there’s also Glacier National Park in Montana.
 All the scenery, but you can ditch the crampons and carabiners.
-And since it’s your special day, there’s no need to resist the urge to do your best Elsa imitation and belt out “Let It Go.”

 From a wedding out of Frozen, we shift to The Lion King wedding.
 Imagine your nuptials set amid the expansive vistas of the Serengeti or overlooking the lush greenery of South Africa.
 It’s unlikely that you’ll have actual giraffes and rhinos as your witnesses, but you can always get hitched after the actual safari amid the glorious landscape you’ve just explored.
 If this sounds like your idea of a memorable wedding, then you and your family and friends can book some cheap international flights and let the scenic delights of Africa provide you with a wedding venue you and your guests will never forget.